MarkNenadov/websocket_proxpy/README.md

 A simple WebSocket Proxy Server implemented in Python 3.

-This server can run in one of two different modes:
+This server can run in one of three modes:

 1. OPEN_URL, where the connecting client provides a url to connect to via the proxy
 2. FORCED_URL, where the server is hardwired to connect to one and only one url